The Bedroom Window (1987 film): Casting

-Shooting
+Filming

-The film was shot in the Mount Vernon neighborhood of Baltimore, Maryland and in North Carolina at DeLaurentiis' DEG studios in Wilmington.
+The film was shot in the Mount Vernon neighborhood of Baltimore, Maryland, in Winston-Salem, NC and at DeLaurentiis' DEG studios in Wilmington, North Carolina.

 Music

 The music for the film was composed by Michael Shrieve and Patrick Gleeson, and released as the official soundtrack album on LP in 1986.

+Reception

-Critical reception
+Critical response

-Upon its original release, The Bedroom Window was met with a negative feedback by Vincent Canby in The New York Times.
-The film subsequently received mixed to mildly positive reviews from other film critics.
+The film was met with negative feedback by Vincent Canby in The New York Times.
+It subsequently received mixed to mildly positive reviews from other film critics.
 James Berardinelli gave the film 2 out of 4 stars and called it "a promising thriller [gone] badly wrong".
 Jack Sommersby recommended it as "a first-rate thriller that only occasionally missteps", but reflected negatively on its story.
 Derek Armstrong described it as "a diligent, suspenseful thriller" with "a tense, focused story", pointing out, however, the inferiority of the third act to the rest of the film as well as loose plot threads.

-As of April 2021, the film holds a 70% rating on Rotten Tomatoes based on 30 reviews with the consensus: "A likable cast and mostly solid story help The Bedroom Window transcend hollow Hitchcock pastiche."